Emilie-Diesbourg/PAH-pollution-SJH/README.md

 SedimentPAHscript.R : Complete script for data analyses, calling all relevant data files in this repository.

+Study sites R script.R : Code to create map for sampling locations in the Saint John Harbour.

+Site coordinates for R.csv : Used to create a map of sampling locations in the Saint John Harbour.

 PAH composition year and site.csv : Contains data on the concentration of each individual PAH and its percentage relative to the total PAH concentration at each site and over the entire sampling period (2018-2022).
 This data was used to see if there was a temporal difference in percent composition of each individual PAH analyte.